DHTMLX/docs-spreadsheet/docs/migration.md

 Version 4.3 brings a new conception of tracking and handling the actions which are performed when you change something in the spreadsheet.

 The new [beforeAction](api/spreadsheet_beforeaction_event.md) and [afterAction](api/spreadsheet_afteraction_event.md) events will fire right before / after an action is executed and indicate which action has been performed.
-Thus, the new approach allows you to add the necessary logic for several actions at once via using these two events only.
+Thus, the new approach allows you to add the necessary logic for several actions at once via using only these two events.
 For instance:

 ~~~js
 spreadsheet.events.on("BeforeAction", (actionName, config) => {